Clinical Trials

 FOR MORE INFORMATION ON CORNEAL CROSSLINKING (CXL) PLEASE VISIT OUR CROSSLINKING PAGE BY CLICKING HERE.

-This was a multi-center, randomized, double-masked, prospective, parallel-arm study of subjects with Corneal Edema Secondary to Corneal Endothelial Dysfunction.
+UPDATE: This study has completed enrollment.
+This was a multi-center, randomized, double-masked, prospective, parallel-arm study of subjects with Corneal Edema Secondary to Corneal Endothelial Dysfunction. |

 Other Clinical Trials